 - Writing - Publishes an external facing blog post

-- Guild Leader - Leads a guilds
+- Guild Leader - Leads a guild

 - Education - Completes a course in an area relevant to current or future needs of the company (e.g. machine learning, VR/AR)

-Progression and compensation in your leveling system can a be combination of points and badges.
+Progression and compensation in your leveling system can be a combination of points and badges.
 Zappos is an example of a company that has experimented with badge-based compensation.